FyrbyAdditive/gate-opener/README.md

 - Video file paths (e.g., /path/to/video.mp4)
 - RTSP streams (e.g., rtsp://username:password@ip_address:port/stream_path)
 - HTTP MJPEG streams (e.g., http://ip_address/video.mjpg

+The video resolution should be configured to be as low as possible, but high enough that it recognises your objects.
+This is because the resolution has a massive impact on performance which can drop to a very low FPS if the camera resolution is set too high.

 ### Models
 If you have performance issues, you may like to try a smaller model.
 By default, yolov8s.pt is used which is a small sized model.
 Here are the available models, in order of size: